008gtc/008gtc.github.io/_posts/_posts/2025-10-27-A-Practical-Guide-to-Specifying-Drywall-Screws-for-Installations.md

 ##Conclusion

 Selecting the correct drywall screw may seem like a minor detail, but in cumulative effect it strongly influences installation quality, project cost and long-term durability.
-For procurement professionals, technical engineers and project managers working with drywall assemblies, taking the time to specify head type, thread style, tip design, sizing and environmental coating—and ensuring alignment with a trusted drywall screw supplier or OEM/ODM partner—can be a differentiator in project execution.
+For procurement professionals, technical engineers and project managers working with drywall assemblies, taking the time to specify head type, thread style, tip design, sizing and environmental coating—and ensuring alignment with a trusted drywall screw supplier or OEM/ODM partner—can be a differentiator in project execution..
 With the market for drywall screws continuing to grow and diversifying in specification, the right fastener starts feeling more like a strategic component than a commodity.

 If readers are looking to source reliably manufactured drywall screws with full specification support, they are encouraged to review the product line of a well-established manufacturer: [Fong Prean Industrial Co., Ltd. – Drywall Screw Product Page](https://www.fongprean.com/shop/category/main-products-drywall-screw-12).